 Leclerc became the first repeat polesitter at the Azerbaijan Grand Prix in 2022

-Charles Leclerc has taken pole position at the Azerbaijan Grand Prix in each of the last two seasons.
+Charles Leclerc has taken pole position at the Azerbaijan Grand Prix in each of the last three seasons.
 He is the only driver to take multiple poles at the event.

 Nico Rosberg took pole in 2016, Lewis Hamilton in 2017, Sebastian Vettel was Saturday’s fastest driver in 2018, Valtteri Bottas was on pole in 2019 and Charles Leclerc became the fifth different polesitter in as many races at the venue in 2021.

-German and Monegasque drivers lead the way for the most poles here, with two each.
+Monegasque drivers lead the way for the most poles here, with three – one ahead of Germany.

 There have been only two occasions on which a team has locked-out the front row at the Azerbaijan Grand Prix.
 Mercedes did so in 2017 and 2019.